jim-easterbrook/Photini/src/doc/manual/importer.rst

 .. image:: ../images/screenshot_33.png

-The remaining images can be selected by clicking on them, or by using the "select all" or "select new" buttons.
+The remaining images can be selected by clicking on them, or by using the "select all" button (to select all uncopied images) or "select new" button (to select images newer than the last ones copied).

 .. image:: ../images/screenshot_34.png